 - Middling cutter quality

 Another great choice for beginners is this block printing kit from trusted brand Speedball.
-It’s only slightly more expensive than the option above, but gets edged out because the cutter is slightly worse (but still decent for beginners).
+It’s only slightly more expensive than the option above, but gets edged out because the lino cutting tool is slightly worse (but still decent for beginners).

 The kit includes a four-inch brayer, a cutter with five cutting heads, a combination bench hook/inking plate, four inks (black, red, blue, and yellow) and an extender, and two different types of lino blocks.

-There is one soft cut block included, which is great for beginners, as well as a traditional backed block that might be a bit too tough.
-Still, it’s a nice way to get experience with both, and there’s a booklet with tips and printmaking ideas, as well.
+There is one soft cut block included, which is great for beginners, as well as a traditional backed linoleum block that might be a bit too tough.
+Still, it’s a nice way to get experience with both, and there’s a booklet with tips and linoleum printmaking ideas, as well.